-Course Description: Individualized reinforcement of state-mandated topics for a third year course (Algebra and Geometry), real-life uses of problem solving and modeling skills are stressed in this course.
+Course Description: Individualized reinforcement of state-mandated topics for a third-year course (Algebra and Geometry), real-life uses of problem-solving and modeling skills are stressed in this course.
 The course also reviews the concepts needed for students to be successful on college placement exams.

-GEOMETRY HONORS Grades: 9-10 Credits: 5

-Prerequisite: A review of NJSLA assessment scores combined with current 8th grade marking period grades and math teacher recommendation or minimum of 93 in High School Algebra I CP for first three marking periods.
+GEOMETRY HONORS Grades: 9-10 Credits: 5 Course # 311 Full-Year Course Weighted Value: 1.2 Prerequisite: A review of NJSLA assessment sc rent 8 th grade marking period grades and math teacher recommendation or a minimum of 93 in High School Algebra I CP for the first three marking periods.

 Course Description: The Geometry courses will follow the common core state standards for Geometry.
 The standards presented in high school are meant to formalize and extend middle grades geometric experiences.
-The units will include: constructions, proving theorems, dilations and proportional reasoning, similarity of right triangles, right triangle trigonometry, laws of sines and cosines, circles, similarity within circles, proofs of circle concepts, application from 2-D to 3-D objects, area and volume.
+The units will include: constructions, proving theorems, dilations and proportional reasoning, similarity of right triangles, right triangle trigonometry, laws of sines and cosines, circles, similarity within circles, proofs of circle concepts, application from 2-D to 3-D objects, area, and volume.
 The common core state standards will be taught at a more rigorous, challenging level.

-GEOMETRY CP Grade: 10 Credits: 5

-Prerequisite: A review of NJSLA assessment scores combined with current 8th grade marking period grades and math teacher recommendation; 75 in Algebra 1 CP or 85 in Algebra 1 Course Description: The Geometry courses will follow the common core state standards for Geometry.
-The standards presented in high school are meant to formalize and extend middle grades geometric experiences.
-The units will include: constructions, proving theorems, dilations and proportional reasoning, similarity of right triangles, right triangle trigonometry, laws of sines and cosines, circles, similarity within circles, proofs of circle concepts, application from 2D to 3D objects, area and volume.
+GEOMETRY CP Grade: 10 Credits: 5 Course # 312 Full-Year Course Weighted Value: 1 Prerequisite: A review of NJSLA assessment sco res combined with curr ent 8 th grade marking period grades and math teacher recommendation; 75 in Algebra 1 CP or 85 in Algebra 1 Course Description: The Geometry courses will follow the common core e state standards for Geometry.
+The standards presented in high school ol are meant to formaliz e and extend middle grades geometric experiences.
+The units will inclu ude: constructions, prov ring theorems, dilations and proportional reasoning, similarity of right triang gles, right triangle trigor nometry, laws of sines and cosines, circles, similarity within circles, proof s of circle concepts, app plication from 2D to 3D objects, area, and volume. • s of circle concepts, app plication from 2D to

-ALGEBRA II HONORS Grades: 10-11 Credits: 5
+ALGEBRA II HONORS Grades: 10-11 Credits: 5 Course # 321 Full-Year Course Weighted Value: 1.2